Celestial Atlas

 Part of a supernova remnant in Cygnus (RA 20 48 20, Dec +31 41 10)

-Pickering's Triangle is a portion of the Veil Nebula, or Cygnus Loop.
-For a physical description of the Veil Nebula and images of the entire complex, see NGC 6960; only a historical discussion of the Triangle is given at this entry.
-Pickering's Triangle could have been given an entry in Dreyer's second Index Catalog, as it is mentioned in a note at the end: "6992 is connected with 6960 by faint nebulosity forming an irregular oval; a large triangular wisp extends southward from the northwest part of this oval.
+Historical Identification: Pickering's Triangle could have been given an entry in Dreyer's second Index Catalog, as it is mentioned in a note at the end: "6992 is connected with 6960 by faint nebulosity forming an irregular oval; a large triangular wisp extends southward from the northwest part of this oval.
 Pickering, ApJ xxiii, p.
 261".
-As noted by Dreyer, Pickering was the author of the paper which mentioned the Triangle; but Fleming was the actual discoverer.
-Traditionally, credit for such discoveries was given to the author; but in recent years more interest has centered on the actual discoverer, and that (and the fact that Fleming was a woman) has led to a gradually increasing use of the term Fleming's Triangle, instead.
-Unfortunately, neither Pickering's Triangle or Fleming's Triangle is the usual way that this portion of the Veil is referred to; instead, it is usually incorrectly identified as NGC 6974 or (more commonly) 6979.
-As shown below and at their entries, those terms actually refer to knots in a considerably smaller portion of the Nebula, just to the east of the Triangle.
+As noted by Dreyer, Pickering was the author of the paper that mentioned the Triangle; but Fleming was the actual discoverer.
+Traditionally, credit for such discoveries was given to the author; but in recent years more interest has centered on the actual discoverer, and that (and the fact that Fleming was a woman) has led to gradually increasing use of the term Fleming's Triangle.
+Unfortunately, neither Pickering's Triangle or Fleming's Triangle is the usual way that this portion of the Veil is referred to; instead, it is usually misidentified as NGC 6974 or (more commonly) 6979.
+As shown below and at their entries, those terms actually refer to knots in a considerably smaller portion of the Nebula, to the east of the Triangle.

 NOAO image of Pickering's Triangle, also known as Fleming's Triangle, and often incorrectly referred to as NGC 6974 or 6979

-Above, a closeup of Pickering's Triangle
+Above, a ? arcmin wide image of Pickering's Triangle

 Labeled DSS image of Veil Nebula